 Georgia Tech's Logistics Education and Pathways (LEAP) program has trained and is training citizens for careers in the growing field of supply chain management.
-The program consists of four online courses in which students can learn supply chain management principals, warehousing opportunities, transportation opportunities, and customer service operations.
+The program consists of eight online courses in which students can learn supply chain management principals, warehousing opportunities, transportation opportunities, and customer service operations.
 The courses are self-paced, allowing students to complete them on their own schedule.

 The program is a partnership involving Newton County, Georgia Tech, the City of Covington, Newton County, Newton County Economic Development, The Newton County School System, and the Covington-Newton County Chamber of Commerce.